 CND and Presidente sales prospered through the 1940s and 1950s, even overshadowing the sales of rum, which was also gaining popularity at the time as the country’s national drink.
 Then in 1951, the very first and still currently used plant in Avenida Independencia was build and inaugurated, marking another big step for Presdente and CND.

-Despite the turmoil faced by the Dominican Republic back in the 60s, CND was resilient as they continued to increase production and expanding to greater heights.
+CND was resilient as they continued to increase production and expanding to greater heights, despite the turmoil faced by the Dominican Republic back in the 60s.
 CND’s resilience will eventually make them the most powerful and important distributors in the Dominican Republic from the 1970s.

 The takeover by Anheuser Busch InBev’s Brazillian arm AmBev bought the majority of the controlling stake in CND for more than $1.2 billion, becoming the biggest beverage company in the Caribbean.
 This significant takeover is occurring with the latest consolidation trends in the brewing industry worldwide.